Big Three (Turkey)

 Flags of the 'Big Three' in Gezi Park protests.

 The Big Three (Üç Büyükler) is the colloquial name given to Beşiktaş, Galatasaray and Fenerbahçe, the three most successful sports clubs in Turkey.
 They are all based in Istanbul.

-Galatasaray is the team with the most championships with 25.
-Fenerbahce have won 19 championships and Beşiktaş have won 16 Turkish championships.
+Galatasaray is the team with the most championships with 26.
+Fenerbahçe have won 19 championships and Beşiktaş have won 16 Turkish championships.
 None of the trio have been relegated since 1959.
 The worst places the side have finished in league history were 10th for Fenerbahçe in 1980–81, 11th for Beşiktaş in 1975–76, and 13th for Galatasaray in 2021–22.

+During the late 1970s and the beginning of the 1980s, Trabzonspor won six times the Turkish league throughout nine seasons.
+In that period, the "Big Three" were expanded to a Big Four, with the Trabzon club among the Istanbul trio.

-The big three started to compete in Europe after the 1950s.
+Nevertheless, due to Trabzonspor long lack of league titles between 1984 and 2022, the so-called "Big Four" gradually became again the Big Three.
+They all started to compete in Europe after the 1950s.
 Galatasaray is only Turkish team to have won a European trophy, having won both the UEFA Cup and UEFA Super Cup in 2000.

 A reported 90% of the fans in Turkey support the Big Three.
 A survey by a fan-token platform showed support for Galatasaray in 65 out of 81 provinces of Turkey while its crosstown rival Fenerbahçe had the highest number of fans in 18 provinces, and Beşiktaş, the other member of Turkish football's "Big Three", had more fans than other clubs only in the eastern province of Iğdır.
 According to the survey, 40% of the fans support Galatasaray, 35% support Fenerbahçe and 20% support Beşiktaş.